tahira-h/Colsh_Bank_Analysis/README.md

 There is one "target" in the data set, Loan_Status.
 The Loan_Status column represents individuals in the data set that does or does not have a loan with the bank.
 In the data set, the "Y" represents individuals with a loan, the "N" represents individuals without a loan.
 The analysis is to figure out why the Y and N is there.

   ----------------data_target pic here---------------

+  ----------------data_set pic here-------------------

+  Training and Testing

+Next the data is split into Training and Testing to receive the actual and predicted values

+----------------training_and_testing pic here------------------------------

 Decision Tree Classifier

-For the Native Random Oversampling data, results shows that the balanced accuracy test is 64.94%(0.6494575410534504), the precision is 1%(1.00), and the recall is 73%( 0.73).
+After receiving the actual and predicted values DecisionTreeClassifier model is imported and accuracy is calculated.
+According to the accuracy, there is 21 data points missed, providing the wrong calculations.
+The accuracy percentage is 79%(0.79).

+-------------------decision_tree_classifier pic here----------------------------

+RandomForestClassifier

+Once we have imported the second model, RandomForestClassifier, and complete the confusion matrix, take a look at the previous accuracy the first model DecisionTreeClassifer.
+There were 21 mistakes made with an accuracy score of 79%(0.79).
+Currently the RandomForestClassifier has 18 mistakes made with an accuracy score of 82%(0.82).
+There were 21 mistakes in DecisionTreeClassifer, now the mistakes came down to 18, with a higher accuracy score.

+-----------------------RandomForestClassifier pic here---------------------

 Classification Report
 	(Line 114)...
 Line 113 too??

-For the first Classification Report completed after the Decision Tree Classifier, results show that the accuracy is 82%(0.82), the precision of No for 'Loan_Status' is 85%(0.85), and the recall of No for 'Loan_Status' is 49%(0.49), the precision of Yes for 'Loan_Status' is 82%(0.82), and the recall of Yes for 'Loan_Status' is 96%(0.96).
+The Classification Report results for the RandomeForestClassifier model show the accuracy is 82%(0.82) the precision of No for 'Loan_Status' is 85%(0.85), and the recall of No for 'Loan_Status' is 49%(0.49), the precision of Yes for 'Loan_Status' is 82%(0.82), and the recall of Yes for 'Loan_Status' is 96%(0.96).

-Confusion Matrix
-...

-Classification Report
-	(LINE 117)

-For the first Classification Report completed after the confusion matrix was completed, the Classification Report shows accuracy increased to 83%(0.8333333333333334), the precision of No for 'Loan_Status' is 86%(0.86), and the recall of No for 'Loan_Status' is 51%(0.51), the precision of Yes for 'Loan_Status' is 83%(0.83), and the recall of Yes for 'Loan_Status' is 96%(0.96).

 Tree Graph
 	(cell "import graphviz")

-A tree graph is presented showing .png format.
-What the graph presents is
+A decision tree graph is presented showing .png format.
+What the graph presents is results from the dataset.
+A decision tree includes gini, samples, values, and class.

-Tree Plot
-	(cell "fn=train.feature_names")

-A tree plot is presented showing .png format.
-What the graph presents is
+As shown in the image below, each box contains characteristics representing the data presented in this analysis.
+The top box(root node) is where a question is asked.
+For instance, the question in the root node's answer is True or False.
+If the answer to the root node is True, the action of the question divides the data into smaller subsets.

+-----------------decision_tree_graph pic here---------------

+The root node.
+Loan_ID_LP001708, has a gini of 0.431, samples is 234, value is 113 and 247, class is N.

+The root node's results of True gini is 0.425 and False gini 0.0.
+Which measures the probability of a wrongly classified variable when chosen randomly in this analysis.

+The results of True samples is 233 and False samples is 1.

+The results of True value is 109, 247 and False value is 4, 0.
+Which is how the tested information is split up.
+For instance, the root node value is 360, altogether the True value is 356, and altogether the False value is 4.

+The results of True class is N, and False class is Y. Whis is the target feature.

 ### SUMMARY

 Results

-The Oversampled, Undersampled, and Combination of (Over and Under) Sampled data predicted which loans are at higher risk for LendingClub.
+The performance of two models DecisionTreeClassifier and RandomForestClassifier were used for the prediction of dataset provided by a bank services company named Colsh Tech.
-The accuracy rate of the data provided was lower than the data provided for Balanced Random Forest Classifier and Easy Ensemble AdaBoost Classifier.
+The accuracy rate of the DecisionTreeClassifier model provided wrong calculations of 21 data points missed, and a lower accuracy score of 79%(0.70) than the data provided.
+In contrast, the accuracy rate of the RandomForestClassifier model provided wrong calculations of 18 data points missed, and a higher accuracy score of 82%(0.82).
-In addition, the accuracy rate of the data provided from Easy Ensemble AdaBoost Classifier was higher than Balanced Random Forest Classifier.
-As aforementioned, Easy Ensemble AdaBoost Classifier data results shows that the balanced accuracy test is 91.78%(0.9178773283613644), the precision is 1%(1.00), and the recall is 89%(0.89).

 Recommendation